natikgadzhi/ansible-raspberry/README.md

-# Nate's Raspberry PI Ansible Playbooks

-A set of simple ansible playbooks that make adding new Pis, managing their configuration (dotfiles), and updating their packages easier.
+# Home raspberry cluster ansible playbooks

+Ansible playbook that manages a cluster of local Raspberry Pi machnes running Pihole and Time Machine.

+This is a personal learning project, please don't use that in production ;) If you see that I did something _very wrong_ here, please do file an issue or DM me, I'd be very grateful for an opportunity to learn more.

 ## Usage

-This is a very newbish setup, and my goal with this is to learn.
-Please don't use these in production.

 If you have a bunch of PIs and you'd like to play around with Ansible, do this: